PsychoPy is an Open Source project, the users have access to the code and can contribute at any time! That kind of means the team is technically huge!

 Your Builder experiment will also compile to a web (JS/HTML) experiment!

-I do use code for other things, like making my ‘conditions’ .csv files, making stimuli and customising the experiments.
+I do use code for other things, like making my ‘conditions’ .csv files, making stimuli and customizing the experiments.

 PsychoPy is changing rapidly, especially now it has full-time programmers